Bankruptcy can provide tax relief, if your timing is right.

-So even if the tax lien is $100,000, if the equity in your possessions is only $10,000, that’s what you pay over the 5 years of the plan.
+So even if the tax lien is $100,000, if the equity in your possessions is only $10,000, ten thousand is what you pay over the 5 years of the plan.

 And after the case is over, the balance of the lien is voided along with the tax liability that it secured.